-Maria Cristina Barros Secretary Maria has been the Director of Marketing and Community Relations for WSCV Telemundo 51 since October of 2008.
+Maria Cristina Barros Past-President Maria was previously the Director of Marketing and Community Relations for WSCV Telemundo 51 since October of 2008.
 She joined WSCV in January 1985 as part of the team that put the station on the air in June of that year.
 Her responsibilities include management of the station’s community, public relations and programming, and director of Creative Services to oversee all aspects of on-air and off-air promotions and advertising.
 From April 2005 until October 2008 Maria Cristina also managed Community and Public Relations for WTVJ NBC6.
 In her current role, Maria Cristina’s primary responsibilities include providing the creative and strategic direction for marketing the station, as well as managing the stations’ partnerships, special events, public service campaigns, and media relations.
 She also oversees the NBC Universal Foundation’s grants in South Florida, which currently funds four programs for at-risk high school students in Miami Dade and Broward Counties and which to date has distributed $550,000 in foundation grants to local organizations.
 She also produces the station’s annual Liga Contra el Cancer telethon which during the last thirteen years has helped to raise a total of over $40 million dollars for this local organization which provides free cancer screenings and all types of treatments to uninsured victims of the disease.
 Prior to starting her career in broadcasting in 1985, Maria Cristina’s professional development had been in the public sector, having worked first as a Court Counselor in the Juvenile Court system, and subsequently serving as Director of Latin Affairs for Miami Dade County government for four years before joining WSCV.
 She is also the recipient of two Suncoast Emmy Awards and has held various leadership positions in community, arts, and business organizations throughout the years.
 She has a degree in Political Science and Urban Affairs from Jacksonville University and is married with one son.

-Ana Castilla Ana is the Vice President, Community Development Manager for the South Florida and Treasure Coast branch of TD Bank, America's most convenient bank®. she will manage community relationships and support regional market retail and commercial staff in developing and implementing responsive community development lending, service and investment to revitalize and stabilize low-and-moderate geographies and promote financial empowerment for individuals in South Florida and along the Treasure Coast.
+Ana Castilla Vice-President Ana is the Vice President, Community Development Manager for the South Florida and Treasure Coast branch of TD Bank, America's most convenient bank®. she will manage community relationships and support regional market retail and commercial staff in developing and implementing responsive community development lending, service and investment to revitalize and stabilize low-and-moderate geographies and promote financial empowerment for individuals in South Florida and along the Treasure Coast.
 Ana joined the Federal Reserve in January 2000 and served as a commissioned bank examiner in addition to her CED responsibilities until 2010 when her department was assigned to the Research Division of the FRB Atlanta.
 She regularly speaks on community development initiatives and the role of financial institutions in community revitalization at events across the U.S., as well as to international audiences in support of the FRB Atlanta Americas Center.
 Previous to the Federal Reserve, she enjoyed a 12-year career in banking that included responsibilities in marketing, compliance and most recently community development lending.
 Ana regularly contributes articles and created publications for the FRB Atlanta and has also collaborated on FRB System research projects on subjects including remittances and concentrated poverty, among others.
 Born and raised in the Washington DC area, Ana has lived in Miami for the past 24 years and has been active in numerous community development and professional groups in South Florida.
 Fluent in Spanish, Ana has undertaken extensive outreach and research initiatives within the Hispanic community relative to home ownership, financial education, and micro-finance.
 Ana is also an adjunct professor for the Center for Financial Training at Miami-Dade College.
 She graduated from Albertus Magnus College in New Haven, CT with a Bachelor of Arts degree in Communication and obtained an MBA at Florida International University.
 Prier to joining TD Bank, Castilla served as the regional Community Development Senior Manager at the Miami branch of the Federal Reserve Bank of Atlanta.

-Tim Coffey Tim Coffey has 25 years of experience in the fields of public health, public policy, and social sciences administration, research, and evaluation.
+Tim Coffey Secretary Tim Coffey has 25 years of experience in the fields of public health, public policy, and social sciences administration, research, and evaluation.
 Having worked in a variety of health care, academic, and government settings, he has experience in basic and applied research activities in the area of behavioral health, as well as treatment and social services delivery.
 As Project Coordinator for the 11th Judicial Circuit Criminal Mental Health Project, Tim is responsible for the development, implementation, and evaluation of a variety of court-based projects and programs designed around the needs of people with serious mental illnesses and co-occurring substance use disorders involved in the criminal justice system.
 In addition, he works on the development of local, state, and national policy and legislative priorities.
 Before joining the 11th Judicial Circuit, Tim was employed in public and private health care and community mental health settings, as well as academic research settings.
 Tim is a graduate of Auburn University with a Master of Science degree in Clinical Psychology, with a concentration in Behavioral Pharmacology and Substance Abuse.

-Kevin Probst Kevin, a staff attorney with Legal Services of Greater Miami, Inc., has served as co-director of the firm’s Homeless Legal Assistance Project since 2012 and currently directs the Children’s Advocacy Project as well.
+Kevin E. Probst Kevin, a staff attorney with Legal Services of Greater Miami, Inc., has served as co-director of the firm’s Homeless Legal Assistance Project since 2012 and currently directs the Children’s Advocacy Project as well.
 He joined Legal Services in 2009 as an Equal Justice Works Fellow and, for the first two years, spearheaded a medical-legal partnership for children.
 As a member of the Health and Income Maintenance Unit, Kevin represents clients in such areas as special education, disability, and Medicaid law.
 Prior to moving to Miami in 2003 to attend the University of Miami School Of Law, Kevin lived in Washington, D.C. where he pursued a graduate degree in special education and taught middle school students with disabilities.
 At Miami Law, Kevin furthered his commitment to public service through internships with the Children & Youth Law Clinic and Miami-Dade Public Defender’s Office, and a post-graduate fellowship with the school’s HOPE Public Interest Resource Center.
 During the years between completing his undergraduate studies at Goucher College in 1996 and pursuing his law degree, Kevin served as an AmeriCorps member with DC Public Allies and as a Peace Corps volunteer in Namibia.